SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

-Even in the case of $\geq (c+1) \times \sqrt{N-1}$ malicious nodes, which in the current case is $\geq 124$ nodes, it is highly unlikely that all eclipse one particular node, given randomisation.
-One may also note that $c$ is adjustable and it's value can be increased further.
-Also, the minimum suggested number of $124$ is far more than the number of nodes some servers are connected to at this day.
-Therefore, the chances of being eclipsed decrease significantly when using our approach.

-In the current context of manually maintaining UNLs, it is envisioned~\cite{rippleTechTalk} that over time the community and its members will keep a track of nodes and their behaviour.
-The user is free to consider the track records as maintained by different members and select the most appropriate one.

-By utilising the relation between UNL overlap and consensus threshold~\cite{armknecht2015ripple}, it suffices to say that if there is an increase in UNL overlap, the minimum threshold needed for arriving at consensus can be further reduced, thus decreasing the time taken to reach consensus.
-It can be noted that for a $90\%$ overlap in UNL, we can work with as little as $55\%$ threshold. \footnote{The minimum $66\%$ threshold is valid in the classical byzantine generals problem.
-In the case of implementing public key cryptography to the problem, we can go as low as $> 50\%$ overlap}
+We use the relation between UNL overlap and consensus threshold~\cite{armknecht2015ripple}.
+The minimum threshold can be reduced with increase in UNL overlap.
+The consensus time decreases further.
+We can have $51\%$ threshold for a $98\%$ overlap. \footnote{Minimum $66\%$ threshold is valid in classical byzantine generals problem.
+We can have $> 50\%$ threshold with public key cryptography.}